BarishHalder/jarvis-in-python-full-ptograming/README.md

-copy the above file and pest it in dsktop open this with visual studio(preferable)or any other python editor application available(PythonIDLE,etc) then just run this and click the start button
+1.copy the above file and pest it in dsktop
+2.open this with visual studio(preferable)or any other python editor application available(PythonIDLE,etc) 3.then just run this and click the start button